 The limits were true then, and our limits are true today too.

 But God is so much bigger than our limits.

 We have all in some way felt the sting of our limits.
 You may feel limited by your body.
 You may feel limited by your mental health–you’d love to be a person who didn’t struggle with anxiety or depression.
 You may feel limited by your relationship status.
 You may feel limited by your bank account.

 But God.
 God can do limitless things within your limits.
 Where you see a packed lunch for one, God sees a feast for a multitude, with leftovers worthy of a Thanksgiving dinner.

 I love that God includes that detail–there wasn’t just enough, there was an abundance!
 Everyone ate until they were push back from the Thanksgiving table, get the stretchy pants, can’t eat another bite FULL.

 I don’t know how God will choose to meet you in your limits today friend.
 It may be with an abundance of grace, an abundance of friendship, an abundance of laughter, an abundance of peace or an abundance of dark meat turkey–but He is always meeting the needs of His children.
 And I’m so thankful.

-My husband and I wrote a song together about limiting seasons too!
+My husband and I wrote a song together about limiting seasons this past year!
 It’s called Limitless and you can check it out here.